 Safe to say, your boss might end-up disappointed.
 Then more anxiety will get loaded on top of the existing pile.

 Trying to reason with someone in the grip of anxiety does not work, because the tiger feels real.
 It is a waste of breath to say, “Relax!
 There’s nothing to worry about.”
 (Even worse to say, “It’s just in your head.”)
 After all, anxiety is not psychosis (the condition in which you see and hear things that are not really there).
 The anxious person is not hallucinating.
-He is not seeing a snarling, drooling beast in front of him.
-He knows there is no tiger; it is not necessary to tell him.
-He knows; but he can’t shake the dread.
+Rather, they perceive something bad about to happen.
+They know there is no tiger; it is not necessary to inform the person.
+They know, but can’t shake the dread.

 This is a particularly annoying aspect of anxiety.
 You can be quite aware that the worry and fear are irrational, and that does not stop it.